-Matar Paneer recipe- Restaurant style at home
+Matar Paneer recipe | Restaurant style Matar Paneer at home

-Restaurant-style Matar Paneer is an intense amalgamation of fresh matar/green peas and paneer cooked in a thick, creamy, delicious gravy made with onion, tomato, cashew nuts.
+Restaurant-style Matar Paneer is an intense amalgamation of fresh matar/green peas and paneer cooked in a thick, creamy, luscious gravy made with onion, tomato, Indian spices, and cashew nuts paste.

 If fresh green peas are not available, you can use frozen green peas.
 Just rinse well before use.
 Green peas and paneer do not take time to cook, which makes this easy and quick to make.